esheldon/fitsio/README.md

-A python library to read and write data to FITS files using cfitsio.
+A python library to read from and write to FITS files.

 Description
 -----------